MadhukarMoogala/SectionPlaneToBlock/README.md

 ```

 The point of the fake dialog is to ensure that we end up calling `AcSectionUtil::GenerateSection(...)`.
 This is the key function that we want reuse.

+# Simulating a C++ interface in C#

+The code also demonstrates how to define C++ interface in C#. i.e. manually laying out a vtable.
+This could be generalized, interestingly I couldn't find any examples like this on the interweb.